Master System: Decline

-Although the Master System was a success in Europe, and later in Brazil, it failed to ignite significant interest in the Japanese or North American markets, which, by the mid-to-late 1980s, were both dominated by Nintendo, who held 83 percent of the North American video game market by 1988.
+Although the Master System was a success in Europe, Australia, and later in Brazil, it failed to ignite significant interest in the Japanese or North American markets, which, by the mid-to-late 1980s, were both dominated by Nintendo, who held 83 percent of the North American video game market by 1988.
 With Sega continuing to have difficulty penetrating the home market, Sega's console R&D team, led by Ishikawa and supervised by Sato, began work on a successor to the Master System almost immediately after the system's launch.
 Another competitor in Japan arose in 1987, when Japanese computer giant NEC released the PC Engine (later released in North America as the TurboGrafx-16) amid great publicity.

 Sega released its next console, the 16-bit Mega Drive, in Japan on October 29, 1988.
 The final licensed release for the Master System in Japan was Bomber Raid in 1989.
 That same year, Sega was preparing to release the new Mega Drive as the Sega Genesis in North America.
 Displeased with Tonka's handling of the Master System, Sega reacquired the marketing and distribution rights to the Master System for the United States.
 In 1990, Sega released the remodeled Master System II, designed as a lower-cost version without the Sega Card slot.
 Sega promoted the new model, but it sold poorly.
 By early 1992, production of the Master System had ceased in North America, having sold between 1.5 million and 2 million units, behind both Nintendo and Atari, which controlled 80 percent and 12 percent of the market respectively.
 The last licensed Master System release in North America was Sonic the Hedgehog (1991).